The Power of Asking Good Questions

 Many times in life we are stuck in problem spaces.
 We keep running in loops without approaching a solution.
 One of the effective ways to have a better approach is to ask good questions.

 Questions that spark our brain and unfurl a door within the maze.
 Asking good, growth-oriented questions will fuel our efforts in the right direction.
 In this blog post, we’ll analyze a variety of thoughts that come to our minds in reaction to a problem or situation and carve good questions to tackle them.

 Asking Good Questions: Examples

-The first question expresses the expectation from the world to work according to our whims.
-How often does that happen?
-And, what answer does this question have?
-The second question, however, puts us in charge of our life and pushes us to act.
+This question, however, puts us in charge of our life and pushes us to act.
 We’ll look for ways to do more and not stop trying.
-It is highly empowering to take charge of our lives and be responsible for the paths we choose.
+It is highly empowering to be responsible for the paths we choose.

 A: “What is wrong with me?”

 B: “What do I need to improve in myself?”